ScarlettSamantha/openciv-meta/knowledge/project tools/Pre-commit checker.md

 1. **Git Hook Forwarding:** The `.git/hooks/pre-commit` file in your repository acts as a trigger.
 It forwards the call to a script located at `hooks/pre-commit.sh`.
 2. **Script Execution:** The `hooks/pre-commit.sh` script then forwards the call to `pre-commit.py`, which performs all the necessary checks and tasks.

-This setup keeps the `.git/hooks/` directory clean and allows for easier updates to the hook logic by simply modifying the `hooks/pre-commit.sh` script in your project directory.
+This setup keeps the `.git/hooks/` directory clean and allows for easier updates to the hook logic by simply modifying the `hooks/pre-commit.sh` script.

 ## Configuration Options